ricardoramospereira/Banco_horas/README.md

 ## Project Structure

-- `main.py`: The main file that launches the application.
+- `app.py`: The main file that launches the application.
-- `ScheduleManager.py`: A module managing the business logic related to schedules and employees.
 - `HorarioFuncionarios.xlsx`: An Excel spreadsheet to store data.

 ## Usage